Nayac08/Nayac08/README.md

 # 👋 Hi, I'm Narumedsr Pitayachamrat (Pao)

-- 🎓 I am currently studying Computer Engineering at Chulalongkorn University.
+- 🎓 I'm currently studying Computer Engineering at Chulalongkorn University.
 - 💡 I have a strong interest in Artificial Intelligence and Backend Development.

 ## 💼 Project